ryanyuan42/ryanyuan42.github.io/_posts/2020-04-13-svm_python_implementation.markdown

 # Screening Rules

+Screening rules are usually found by manipulating the KKT conditions.
+Many different algorithms have different screening rules.

 We can do a screening on the data, i.e., screen out the points that $$\alpha_i = 0$$, because having them or not will not affect the final solution.
 Details can be found [here](http://proceedings.mlr.press/v28/ogawa13b.pdf)